ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 TODO:

-- [] define how exactly hierarchy tables will look like.
-E.g. will there be a separate table for genus, subfamily, family or will there be a single table with a column for each of these entities?
+- [] define how exactly hierarchy tables will look like
-- [] define how metatables should be connected to the hierarchy tables.
+- [] define how metatables should be connected to the hierarchy tables
+- [] define how the relations between plants will be stored